 Be aware that it’s also easier to find consumer complaints on this type of media than compliments.
 We are treating these complaints as isolated incidents and want to remind you that we don’t have all of the facts.
 We’re reporting them as situations that have happened.

 When you purchase your RV, we recommend that you take your time on the walkthrough process.
 You may be filled with excitement to hit the road, but once you leave the lot, getting something fixed becomes more difficult if you missed something.
 Make sure you are very familiar with your warranty guidelines.

 - Breathable material won't damage grass

 - UV coated to protect against fading and other sun damage

-- Easy to clean - mold and mildew resistant—sweep away dirt or...
+- Easy to clean and dries quickly -sweep away dirt or spray clean...

 - Lightweight and compact - folds for easy storage into included...